January 27, 2010: After months of rumors and speculation, Steve Jobs publicly shows off the iPad for the first time.

 Interestingly — given the subsequent way the tablet market developed, thanks to companies like Microsoft — it doesn’t appear Apple ever put much consideration into the idea of scaling down a Mac to create the iPad.

 Whether that will prove, retrospectively, to be a strategic mistake remains to be seen.
-But the fact is that it was a very Jobsian decision to make.
+(Apple is now reportedly “seriously considering” making a touchscreen Mac.)
+But the fact is that making the iPad its own thing was a very Jobsian decision to make.
 During the iPad development process, around 2008, Apple executives were talking about netbooks.
 The small, inexpensive laptops were all the rage for other companies at the time.